opeik/tekken-handbook/Basics/Movement.md

 .
 By holding the
 <img class="icon" src="/assets/img/bh.svg">
 ,  you will block while back dashing.
-Since back dashing allows you to make your opponents moves whiff, and you're blocking at the same time, it negates several of your opponent's offensive options at once.
+Since back dashing allows you to make your opponent's moves whiff, and you're blocking at the same time, it negates several of your opponent's offensive options at once.